-Understanding this can transform your approach to art and learning.
+Understanding Mindset can forever transform your approach to art and learning.

-Carol Dweck is a professor of psychology at Stanford University.
-In her research, she speaks about two mindsets: the Fixed Mindset and the Growth Mindset.
-If you have not consciously chosen your mindset, you have inherited it from your parents and teachers.
-If they haven’t made conscious choices either, chances are that what you’ve been given is hurting you.
-The good news: you can change this.
-Let’s take a closer look!
+If you have not consciously chosen your Mindset, you have inherited it.
+If your parents and teachers haven’t made conscious choices either, chances are that your Mindset is hurting you in profound ways.
+The good news: you can change your Mindset.

 The Fixed Mindset

-When you have a fixed mindset, you see your ability as unchangable.
+When you have a Fixed Mindset, you see your ability as unchangeable.
 You might say “I’m good at math and bad at sports.
 That’s all there is to it.”
 If you don’t see any talent, then trying to improve appears pointless because in that rationale you’ll always be a mediocre athlete at best.

-A fixed mindset can also affect you if you think you are pretty good at something.
+A Fixed Mindset can also affect you if you think you are pretty good at something.
 If winning makes you a winner, your identity can easily get tied to your performance.
-This turns failure into the single most terrifying thing, to be avoided at any cost.
-A person in a fixed mindset will do anything to look smart, and actually forego becoming smarter.
+This turns failure into the single most terrifying thing – to be avoided at any cost.
+A person in a Fixed Mindset will do anything to look smart.
+That removes the possibility of actually becoming smarter.
 This has profound implications.
-The immense pressure to maintain a perfectionist image can kill any passion.
+The immense pressure of maintaining a perfectionist image can kill your passion for any field.

 The Growth Mindset

-In the growth mindset, you understand that you can develop skill in virtually any area through consistent practice.
-Just like you learned to walk, you can learn to sing, dance, speak french, become entertaining, or paint a portrait.
+In the Growth Mindset, you understand that you can develop skill in any area through consistent practice.
+Just like you learned to walk, you can learn to sing, dance, speak French, or paint a portrait.

 M.C.
 Escher, Two Birds, 1938